-- (a) As noted, underscore or italicize the original.
-(On italics, see (2), second para., above.) - (b) Type morpheme-by-morpheme gloss underneath (not beside) the original; align the left boundary of every gloss morpheme with the left boundary of the corresponding morpheme of the original. - (c) Type the "free gloss" underneath the morpheme-by-morpheme gloss (not beside it or beside the original); enclose the free gloss in single quotes. - (d) Indent all numbered examples. - (e) Enclose each number in parentheses; and use such parenthesized numbers also in the body of the text whenever reference to such examples is made. - (f) If separation of bound morphemes in the original is needed or preferred, use the dash ("-"), which is matched by a space in the interlinear gloss; in the latter, use the colon (":") whenever separation in the original is irrelevant, or not segmentally identifiable.
+- (a) As noted, underscore or italicize the original. - (b) Type morpheme-by-morpheme gloss underneath (not beside) the original; align the left boundary of the first morpheme glossed with the left boundary of the corresponding morpheme of the original. - (c) Type the "free gloss" underneath the morpheme-by-morpheme gloss(not beside it or beside the original); enclose the free gloss in single quotes. - (d) Indent all numbered examples. - (e) Enclose each number in parentheses; and use such parenthesized numbers also in the body of the text whenever reference to such examples is made. - (f) If separation of bound morphemes in the original is needed or preferred, use the dash ("-"), which is matched by a corresponding dash in the interlinear gloss; in the latter, use the colon (":") whenever separation in the original is irrelevant, or not segmentally identifiable.
 (Neither dash nor colon should cross word boundaries.)